tbensky/Prolog-CLP/README.md

 ```

 ##### Turbo Prolog
-Just for fun, we thought we'd try to get this programing running on Turbo Prolog (yes, the 1980s Borland Software).
+Just for fun (and as a tribute to what got us started in Prolog), we thought we'd try to get this programing running on Turbo Prolog (yes, the 1980s Borland software).
 Here it is (running in a Dosbox on macOS):

 ![Turbo Prolog Langford](https://github.com/tbensky/Prolog-CLP/blob/main/turbo_prolog.png)